Azure/azure-signalr/docs/sharding.md

 > Note
 >
 > Considering the time of connection set-up between server/service and client/service may be a few difference, to ensure no message loss during the scale process, we have a staging period waiting for server connection be ready before open the new ServiceEndpoint to clients.
 Usually it takes seconds to complete and you'll be able to see log like `Succeed in adding endpoint: '{endpoint}'` which indicates the process completes.
-But for some unexpected reason like cross-region network issue or configuration inconsistent on different app servers, the staging period will not able to finish correctly.
-Since fewer things can be done in app server side, we choose to promote the scale as it is.
-It's suggested to restart App Server when you found the scaling process not working correctly.
+But for some unexpected reasons like cross-region network issue or configuration inconsistent on different app servers, the staging period will not be able to finish correctly.
+Since limited things can be done during the dynamic scale process, we choose to promote the scale as it is.
+It's suggested to restart App Server when you find the scaling process not working correctly.
 >
->  The default value of scale staging period is 5 minutes, and it can be customized by setting the value in [`ServiceOptions.ServiceScaleTimeout`](https://github.com/Azure/azure-signalr/blob/dev/docs/use-signalr-service.md#servicescaletimeout).
-If you have a lot of app servers, it's good to extend the value a little more.
+>  The default timeout period for the scale is 5 minutes, and it can be customized by setting the value in [`ServiceOptions.ServiceScaleTimeout`](https://github.com/Azure/azure-signalr/blob/dev/docs/use-signalr-service.md#servicescaletimeout).
+If you have a lot of app servers, it's suggested to extend the value a little more.

 ## Failover